RyanEricLamb/data-engineering-bus-tracker/README.md

 <p align="center"><img src="app_demo.png"></p>

 ## Overview
 A demo data engineering project covering the key steps to go from raw data to a live web app.
-Uses UK Open Bus Data to calculate late buses in real-time for any selected region.
+Uses [UK Open Bus Data](https://data.bus-data.dft.gov.uk/) to calculate late buses in real-time for any selected region in England.

 ### What is covered
 - Creating and managing cloud resources with Terraform.